napalu/goopt/v2/README.md

 [📚 View Documentation](https://napalu.github.io/goopt)

+## Why Choose goopt?
+Beyond the Basics

+While simple CLIs are easy with goopt, its real power shines in complex applications:
+- **Deep Integration with Go Structs**: Define your entire CLI, including commands, subcommands, namespaced flags, and inheritance, directly within your Go configuration structs using goopt tags.
+This provides compile-time checks and a highly declarative approach not found elsewhere.
+- **True Hierarchical Flags**: Define flags at any level of your command structure (app, app service, app service start).
+Flags are automatically inherited by subcommands but can be precisely overridden where needed.
+Access flags contextually using parser.Get("flag", "app", "service").
+- **Flexible Organization**: Mix and match struct-tag definitions with programmatic configuration.
+Use nested structs for flag namespacing (--database.host) or embed shared configurations directly into commands.
+- **Contextual Flags**: Easily define flags that are only valid after a command, like `create --force file.txt`, without needing complex manual checks.

 ## Key Features

 - **Declarative and Programmatic Definition**: Supports both declarative struct tag parsing and programmatic definition of commands and flags.